hiddify/Hiddify-Manager/README.md

 <details  markdown="1"> <summary>Supported operating systems</summary>
-Hiddify has been tested on Ubuntu 20.04 and 22.04.
+Hiddify-Manager has been tested on Ubuntu 20.04 and 22.04.
 Ubuntu arm64 or amd64
 </details>